bckelley/SimpleMVC/readme.md

 ## Description

-Welcome to RouteEaseMVC, a web application built with PHP that provides a versatile platform for creating, managing, and sharing posts.
+Welcome to SimpleMVC, a web application built with PHP that provides a versatile platform for creating, managing, and sharing posts.
 This project follows the MVC (Model-View-Controller) architecture, ensuring a clean and organized codebase.